Bravinkibet/wk1-code-challenge/README.md

 This setup demonstrates a straightforward approach to creating a command-line application that interacts with the user to check the speed of a car and calculate demerit points based on the speed limit.
 The use of the prompt function for user input is a common pattern in Node.js applications for command-line interfaces, allowing for interactive and dynamic user experiences.

 ## 3.net salary calculator
-The provided code snippet is designed to calculate an individual's net salary by taking into account various deductions such as tax, NHIF (National Health Insurance Fund), and NSSF (National Social Security Fund).
+This code is designed to calculate an individual's net salary by taking into account various deductions such as tax, NHIF, and NSSF.
 The code defines tax rates, NHIF rates, and NSSF contribution rates, and then uses these to calculate the net salary based on the basic salary and any additional benefits.

 However, there are a few issues and improvements that can be made to the code: